NCAA Division I FBS total offense leaders: Single season

+Single game

 Touchdowns responsible for

-Keenum also leads the touchdown list, with 155 passing and 23 rushing touchdowns over his 5-year career.
-He is followed by Baker Mayfield.
+In the 2024 season, Dillon Gabriel broke Keenum's total touchdowns record.
 The single-season record is shared by Burrow and Zappe, and Klingler holds the single game record with 11.

-Similar to the yards list, every player in the career and single-season list is a quarterback, including Navy's Keenan Reynolds, whose career included 88 rushing touchdowns and 31 passing touchdowns.
+Similar to the yards list, every player in the career and single-season list is a quarterback.
 However, the single-game list does include two running backs, Howard Griffith and Jaret Patterson, who each had games with 8 rushing touchdowns.